+Ad Fontes Media rates Daily Herald-Chicago in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Daily Herald-Chicago is a daily newspaper and website covering the Chicago suburbs.
 Founded in 1872 as the Cook County Herald, the newspaper was owned by the Paddock family for four generations beginning in 1898.
 The organization is part of the Daily Herald Media Group, owned by Paddock Publications, Inc., of Arlington Heights, IL.
 The print newspaper has a daily circulation of more than 94,700, with 102,000 on Sundays.
 The website records approximately 1.96 million visits per month.
-Ad Fontes Media rates Daily Herald-Chicago in the middle category of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.